Till688856/saas-support-learning-case/tickets/01-user-sees-no-data.md

 # Ticket 01 - User sees no data
+> This is a fictional learning case based on a realistic SaaS support scenario.
 ## Customer Report

 The customer can log in, but the dashboard is empty.